leanonruthie/RYK-Module-04-07-19-22/README.md

 AS A job applicant
-I WANT to take a timed quiz that stores high scores in front of a hiring manager/recruiter SO THAT I can prove my competency and land a job interview
+I WANT to take a timed quiz that stores high scores in front of a hiring manager/recruiter SO THAT I can prove my competence and land a job interview

 ## Acceptance Criteria